Please note: Access to the Custom DB is available to Premium clients or as an additional paid module for non Premium subscribers.

 To get started, you can import an Excel document into NestForms Custom DB.
 Then choose which columns to show for each form component, when using the Form builder.

 We currently support a custom DB containing the following components:

 Managing your Custom DB #

 You can add/edit/delete rows directly in NestForms.
-However, you will need to import your first set of data via the excel file to set the initial structure - see Import process below.
+However, you will need to import your first set of data via the Excel file to set the initial structure - see the import process below.

 You can also use search to filter the results you are looking for.

 You can start on the following URL: https://www.nestforms.com/customdb

 First you need to import an Excel document, we also support a range of file types that can be imported, including xls, xlsx, csv and others.

 Then you can choose to import into a new or existing table.